Leo Brecht

-Leo Brecht (born 1962) is a German organizational theorist, consultant, Professor at the University of St. Gallen and the University of Ulm, where he directs the Institute of Technology and Process Management.
+Leo Brecht (born 1962) is a German organizational theorist, consultant, and professor at the University of Liechtenstein.
 He is known for his work on business process redesign.

 Life and work

-Brecht received his MA in Economics and Mathematics at the University of Ulm in 1988, his PhD in Applied Statistics at the University of Konstanz in 1992, and his Habilitation in 1999 at the University of St. Gallen.
+Brecht received his MA in Economics and Mathematics at Ulm University in 1988, his PhD in Applied Statistics at the University of Konstanz in 1992, and his habilitation in 1999 at the University of St. Gallen.

 After graduation Brecht started his career as consultant for the international Information Management Group in 1993.
 In 1997 he moved to Andersen Business Consulting in Switzerland where he became senior manager and in 2002 managing director.
 In 2003 he moved to Arthur D. Little, where he became managing partner.

 Since 1993 Brecht was also lecturer at the University of St. Gallen.
-In 2007 he was also appointed Professor at the University of St. Gallen, and in 2008 also at the University of Ulm and Managing Director of the Institute of Process and Technology Management.
+In 2007 he was also appointed Professor at the University of St. Gallen, and in 2008 also at Ulm University and Managing Director of the Institute of Process and Technology Management.
+Since 2018 Brecht is Professor for Entrepreneurship and Technology at the University of Liechtenstein.